The PMAC Method

 • Internal canonical run audit.
 Identical project briefs run periodically to verify scoring stability and rubric alignment across releases.

 • External peer review.
-Senior practicing PMs (PMP-credentialed, 15+ years) review rubric changes and grade outputs before deployment.
+Practicing senior project managers (PMP-credentialed, 15+ years) review rubric changes and grade outputs before deployment.

 • Procurement-grade documentation.
 Every claim on this page traces to a specific reference in PMBOK 7 or Kerzner published works.